godgarden-dev/tinysearch/README.md

 # tinysearch

-A simple search engine developed in Golang.
+A simple search engine developed in Golan.